 By signing this consent form, you are not waiving your legal rights or releasing the investigator(s) or involved institution(s) from their legal and professional responsibilities.

-I have read the information presented in the information letter about a study being conducted by (insert researcher names) of the Department of (insert department name) at the University of Waterloo.
+I have read the information presented in the information letter about a study being conducted by student investigator Josh Bradshaw under the supervision of Professor Edith Law of the Department of Computer Science at the University of Waterloo.
 I have had the opportunity to ask any questions related to this study, to receive satisfactory answers to my questions, and any additional details I wanted.
 I am aware that I may withdraw from the study without penalty at any time by advising the researchers of this decision.

 This project has been reviewed by, and received ethics clearance through a University of Waterloo Research Ethics Committee.
 I was informed that if I have any comments or concerns resulting from my participation in this study, I may contact the Director, Office of Research Ethics at 519-888-4567 ext.
 36005.